Woodhaven and Cross Bay Boulevards buses

-The Q11, Q21, Q52, and Q53 bus routes constitute a public transit corridor running along Woodhaven and Cross Bay Boulevards in Queens, New York City.
+The Q11, Q52, and Q53 bus routes constitute a public transit corridor running along Woodhaven and Cross Bay Boulevards in Queens, New York City.
 The corridor extends primarily along the length of the two boulevards through "mainland" Queens, a distance of 6 mi between Elmhurst and the Jamaica Bay shore in Howard Beach.
 The Q52 and Q53 buses, which provide Select Bus Service along the corridor, continue south across Jamaica Bay to the Rockaway peninsula, one of the few public transit options between the peninsula and the rest of the city.

-The Q11 and Q21 were formerly privately operated by Green Bus Lines, and the Q53 was formerly operated by Triboro Coach, under subsidized franchises with the New York City Department of Transportation (NYCDOT).
+The Q11 on Woodhaven Boulevard, along with the now-discontinued Q21 on Cross Bay Boulevard, were formerly privately operated by Green Bus Lines, and the Q53 was formerly operated by Triboro Coach.
+All three routes were operated under subsidized franchises with the New York City Department of Transportation (NYCDOT).
 The Q11 and Q21 started service along the corridor in 1918 and 1923, respectively.
 These routes came under the control of Green Bus Lines in the 1930s when the borough's bus system was divided into four lettered "zones", with "Zone C" including Woodhaven, Richmond Hill, Ozone Park, Howard Beach, and the Rockaways operated by Green Lines.
 An additional route along the corridor, the Q53, was added in 1950, to replace the Long Island Rail Road's Rockaway Beach Branch service to the Rockaways, which was shut down due to a trestle fire.
 This service was operated by Triboro Coach.

 In 2006, all three routes had their operations taken over by the MTA Bus Company brand of MTA Regional Bus Operations.
 The Q53 originally was a premium fare service, with a long nonstop segment from Rego Park to Broad Channel, as it was a replacement service for rail.
 Soon after the MTA's takeover of the route, it was converted to be a limited-stop service, with six stops along the corridor.
-Subsequently, the Q21 was extended up Woodhaven Boulevard, and its southern terminus in the Rockaways was switched.
+The Q21, which originally served only Cross Bay Boulevard and ran between Rockaway Boulevard and the Rockaways, was subsequently extended up Woodhaven Boulevard, and its southern terminus in the Rockaways was switched.
 Increased ridership resulted in the creation of the Q21 Limited; this was soon replaced by the Q52 Limited, which replaced Q21 service south of Howard Beach.

 Since 2008, the Woodhaven-Cross Bay corridor has undergone studies for Select Bus Service (SBS) implementation, which has converted the Q52 and Q53 into bus rapid transit routes.
 However, the project was delayed by controversy over proposed changes to the corridor, including left-turn bans and the proposed installation of bus lanes in the corridor's median.
 The first phase of the project began service on November 12, 2017.
+As part of the Queens bus redesign, on August 31, 2025, the Q21 was discontinued and replaced by the Q11 in Lindenwood.